PunkyIANG/a-particular-project/README.md

 When that is done, open up the installer and select the .NET and Python workloads, it should just work.

-Alternatively, here is Python https://www.python.org/downloads/
+Alternatively, here is Python https://www.python.org/downloads/, and here is .NET 5 https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.301-windows-x64-installer

 ## Setup Instructions

 1. Install all the aforementioned programs.

-2. Clone this repo via github: `Add -> Clone repository -> URL -> https://github.com/PunkyIANG/a-particular-project`
+2. Clone this repo via github: `Add -> Clone repository -> URL -> https://github.com/PunkyIANG/a-particular-project`.
+    > Alternatively, do `git clone https://github.com/PunkyIANG/a-particular-project --recursive` via the command line.
+    > The option `--recursive` is needed to initialize the submodules.

+4. Initialize and run the batch script at the root of the repository, by calling `setup` via the command line.
+It will build and install **Baton**, the python CLI, build and run **Kari**, the code generator, on the Unity project and enable the `post-merge` and `pre-commit` git hooks.
+   > The hooks will ensure meta files stay in sync and will alert you if you attempt to commit a >100mb file, which github will reject.
+   > It will reject the commit, allowing you to revise it to remove or reduce the size of the offending file(s).
+   > **These scripts have to be enabled individually on each computer you clone the repo to.
+Please ensure your teammates have enabled these as well.**

-3. Find the path to the foler with the Unity Editor.
+3. The script will ask you to provide the path to the folder with the Unity Editor.
 For me it is `C:\Program Files\Unity\Editor`, for you it might be nested in a folder with the version name.
 You may do it via `Unity Hub -> Installs -> Three dots above the required version -> Show in Explorer`.
 If the needed version is not showing up, you have either failed to install it or installed it separately, in which case you'd have to `Locate` it.

-4. Go to envioronment variables, and add a new variable `UNITY_EDITOR`, setting it to this path.
-5. Run the python script at the root of the repository, by doing `pip install -r requirements.txt` and then `python cli.py setup` in the console.
-It will build Kari and enable the `post-merge` and `pre-commit` git hooks.
-The hooks will ensure meta files stay in sync and will alert you if you attempt to commit a >100mb file, which github will reject.
-It will reject the commit, allowing you to revise it to remove or reduce the size of the offending file(s). **These scripts have to be enabled individually on each computer you clone the repo to.
-Please ensure your teammates have enabled these as well.**
-6. Reload your computer.
+4. Reload your computer.

 > If running `pip` or `python` says these commands are unrecognized, you'll have to add the paths to them to your `PATH` environment variable.
 > If you have istalled Python via Visual Studio, like I did, the path to `python` is similar to `C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64`, and the path to `pip` should be similar to `C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64\Scripts`.
-> After you're done, reload the computer and **repeat step 5**, while ignoring the final one.
+> After you're done, reload the computer and **repeat step 4**, while ignoring the final one.

+##